mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

   self.account_manager = AccountManager(database)
 ```

-Okay, the `setUp` function created the `joe123` account with a score of 150, which explains why `test_initial_score` expected those values.
+Okay, the `setUp` method created the `joe123` account with a score of 150, which explains why `test_initial_score` expected those values.
 Now, all is well with the world, right?

 No, this is a **bad test**.
 The reader can't understand why this test is correct unless they search outside the test itself.

 # Keep the reader in your test function

-The reader should be able to read a test from top to bottom with no jumping around.
-If the reader needs to search outside the test to understand why it's correct, the test has not done its job.
+The reader should be able to read a test in a straight line from top to bottom.
+If they have to jump out of the test in the middle to read another function, the test has not done its job.

 Here's a better way to write `test_initial_score` from [the previous section](#a-good-developers-bad-test):